-Course Pre-requisite es: Hours of Ac tive Classes: 60 ) code: OA-462 lectures: 30 exercises: 30 seminars: 0 Course status: The course of consists of: ECTS: optional lectures exercises - 4.0
+Course Pre-requisites: Hours of Active Classes: 60 code: OA-462 lectures: exercises: 30 seminars: 0 Course status: The course c onsists of: ECTS: optional lectures exercises - 4.0

 Course objectives Inform students about the methodology of planning and qualify them for reading and possibly elaborating the planning documentation.
 Syllabus A city and traffic, historical review of the development, traffic buildings in an urban environment and outside of it.
 From a regional plan to an executional project.
 Individual and collective garages, public garage-parking facilities, ramped and mechanized.
 Petrol stations, typology, function, construction, formation.
 Service centres, function, construction, formation.
 Public transportation stations, taxi stations.
 Bus stations and terminals.
 Train stations and terminals.
 Truck terminals.
 Construction as the basis of formation in planning airport buildings.
 Waterfront- ferry terminals.
 Student obligations Course attendence Visits to building-sites and theme exhibitions Project work: Based on the general design of a concrete assignment, a segment of a traffic building, part of the general design and executional project should be elaborated.
 Exam Written and oral exam Assessment 70% during semester, 30% final exam.
-Literature Essential: Neufert, E.: Arhitektonsko projektiranje, IGH Zagreb 2002.
-Magaš, O.: Skice za predavanja, skripte.
-Production-programmes for building equipment.
-Plans and projects of executional solutions.
-Recommended: A. Gregory, The Golden Age of Travel, London 1991/98.
-F.A.
+Literature Essential: 1.
+Neufert, E.: Arhitektonsko projektiranje, IGH Zagreb 2002.
+2. Magaš, O.: Skice za predavanja, skripte.
+3. Production-programmes for building equipment.
+4. Plans and projects of executional solutions.
+Recommended: 1.
+A. Gregory, The Golden Age of Travel, London 1991/98.
+2. F.A.
 Cerver, The Architecture of Stations and Terminals, New York 1997.
-R. Fisher, New Structures, New York, London 1964.
-Herzog, T.: Pneumatic Structures, C.I.Staples, London 1977.
+3. R. Fisher, New Structures, New York, London 1964.
+4. Herzog, T.: Pneumatic Structures, C.I.Staples, London 1977.